-- [PHOTO OF Thomas C. Stickel, 49, became a director in 1998.
-He is the THOMAS C. Chairman, Chief Executive Officer and founder of University Ventures Network.
-He is the founder of Americana Partners Capital APPEARS Group, Inc. He previously was the Chairman, Chief Executive Officer and President of TCS Enterprises, Inc. and the Bank of Southern California, both of which he founded.
-Mr. Stickel is Chairman of the Board of Onyx Acceptance Corporation; a director of Blue Shield of California, Scripps International, Inc., Clair Burgener Foundation and Del Mar Thoroughbred Club; and Vice Chairman of the California Chamber of Commerce. - [PHOTO OF Diana L. Walker, 57, has been a director since 1993.
-Mrs. Walker DIANA L. is a partner in the law firm of O'Melveny & Myers LLP.
-She is a WALKER director of United Way of Greater Los Angeles, the former Chair of APPEARS the Board of Governors of the Institute for Corporate Counsel, a HERE] former trustee of Marlborough School and a member of various professional organizations.
-O'Melveny & Myers LLP provides legal services to the Gas Company and its affiliates.
+- [PICTURE] William G. Ouchi, Ph.D., 55, became a director in 1998.
+He is a Vice Dean and Faculty Director of Executive Education Programs and Sanford and Betty Sigoloff Professor of Management in the Anderson Graduate School of Management at UCLA.
+Dr. Ouchi is a director of Allegheny-Teledyne and Firstfed Financial Corporation. - [PICTURE] Richard J. Stegemeier, 70, became a director in 1998.
+He is Chairman Emeritus of the Board of Unocal Corporation.
+He is a director of Foundation Health Systems, Inc., Halliburton Company, Montgomery Watson, Inc., and Northrop Grumman Corporation. - [PICTURE] Thomas C. Stickel, 49, has been a director since 1994.
+He is the Chairman, Chief Executive Officer and founder of University Ventures Network.
+He is the founder of Americana Partners Capital Group, Inc. He previously was the Chairman, Chief Executive Officer and President of TCS Enterprises, Inc. and the Bank of Southern California, both of which he founded.
+Mr. Stickel is Chairman of the Board of Onyx Acceptance Corporation; a director of Blue Shield of California, Scripps International, Inc., Clair Burgener Foundation and Del Mar Thoroughbred Club; and Vice Chairman of the California Chamber of Commerce. - [PICTURE] Diana L. Walker, 57, became a director in 1998.
+Mrs. Walker is a partner in the law firm of O'Melveny & Myers LLP.
+She is a director of United Way of Greater Los Angeles, the former Chair of the Board of Governors of the Institute for Corporate Counsel, a former trustee of Marlborough School and a member of various professional organizations.
+O'Melveny & Myers LLP provides legal services to SDG&E and its affiliates.